Azure-Samples/storage-dotnet-circuit-breaker-ha-ra-grs/README.md

 	Change YOURSTORAGEACCOUNTNAME to your storage account name, and uncomment out this code.
 Save your changes to the script.

-7. Return to your application and Continue running it.
+7. Return to your application and press any key to continue running it.
 In the output, you will see the errors against primary that come from the intercept in Fiddler.
 Then you will see the switch to secondary storage.
 After the number of reads exceeds the threshold, you will see it switch back to primary.
 It does this repeatedly.

 8. Pause the running application again.
 Go back into Fiddler and comment out the code and save the script.
 Continue running the application.
 You will see it switch back to primary and run successfully against primary again.